jreina1/Project-Livermore/Final Delivery/Manual - LiverMore.md

 **Instructions: Run App Locally**

-If running locally (instructions assume docker is installed on your system),
+If running locally (instructions assume docker and docker-compose are installed on your system),

 1. Run
 ```